Blendify/blender-manual/blender_docs/manual/interface/controls/buttons_and_controls.rst

 -----

-As well as expressions, you can mix units with numbers; for this to work, units need to be set in the scene settings (Metric or Imperial).
+As well as expressions, you can mix units with numbers; for this to work, units need to be set in the :ref:`scene settings <data-scenes-props-units>`.

+To use units simply write either the unit abbreviation or the full name after the value.

 Examples of valid units include:

 .. hlist::
    :columns: 2